-Are the prices too high, the customer service too poor, marketing too inefficient, technology misapplied, or is the experience provided to the golfer inferior?
+Are the prices too high, the customer service too poor, marketing too inefficient, technology misapplied or is the experience provided to the golfer too inferior?
 In our search for a single reason on which action could be taken to correct, unfortunately, under-management is a myriad of issues.
 Rarely is there a single cause.
-And can the deficiency be corrected without investment, whether in additional or different personnel or capital allocated?
+And, if less frequently, can the deficiency be corrected without investment, whether in additional or different personnel or capital allocated.

-The fundamental question is, "How can underperformance be corrected?"
+The fundamental question is, "How can that be corrected?"
 The numbers suggest that the value proposition being offered is deteriorating; hence, the need for capital investment.
-Additional leveraging of technology through segmentation of data and implementing yield management with dynamic pricing should be considered.
-Further, the use of short- and long-range weather forecasting to efficiently manage the facility is advocated.
+Additional leveraging technology through segmentation of data and implementing yield management with dynamic pricing should be considering.
+Further the use of short- and long-range weather forecasting to efficiently manage the facility is advocated.